AdamCraven/AdamCraven.github.io/_posts/2015-03-20-increasing-performance-on-large-angular-apps.markdown

 <figure>
     <img src="{{ site.url }}/images/fng-directives/scope-tree.gif" alt="Scope tree">
     <figcaption>Angular's scope tree.
-On a rootscope digest Every scope is visited and every watcher checked.
-Angular's dirty checking mechanism, it checks all the scopes in the app, calling every watcher to see if any data has been modified.</figcaption>
+A rootscope digest visits every child scope and checks its watchers to see if any data has been modifed.</figcaption>
 </figure>

-### Not everything requires a rootscope digest
+## Not everything requires a rootscope digest

-When building larger apps, code is separated into [modules](/a-better-module-structure-for-angular/).
+When building larger apps, code should be separated into [modules](/a-better-module-structure-for-angular/).
 Changes inside that module often have no side effects on other modules on the same page.
-In this case a full digest cycle isn't needed.
-It is better to trigger via explicit [APIs](/a-better-module-structure-for-angular/#api) between large modules in the app.
+This is a case when a full digest isn't needed.
+It is better to trigger updates via explicit [APIs](/a-better-module-structure-for-angular/#api) between modules in large apps.

 ### When digests become a problem